-How to Find Your Orphan Pages
+How to Find Every Orphan Page on Your Website

 Trailing Slashes

-Another thing to watch out for is consistent use of trailing slashes.
+Another thing to watch out for is the consistent use of trailing slashes.

 For example, these two URLs may produce the same content, but the URLs are not identical: